JulianaVelezG/DP-model-in-fixed-target-experiments/README.md

 # DP-model-in-fixed-target-experiments
 Simulating DUNE-LBNF and SNS(COHERENT) in Geant4.
 Analizing DP signals in DUNE-LBNF using data from MadGraph and Geant4.

 This repository contains the full simulation and analysis workflow used in my project on a dark matter model involving a dark photon ($A'$).
-The goal of the project is to evaluate the sensitivity of fixed-target experiments, particularly DUNE-LBNF, to the decay process \( $\pi^0→\gamma$ $A'$).
+The goal of the project is to evaluate the sensitivity of fixed-target experiments, particularly DUNE-LBNF, to the decay process  $\pi^0→\gamma$ $A'$.

 The Geant4 code simulates the collision of a proton with the DUNE-LBNF and SNS targets, and records information about the simulation outputs.
 Specifically, it stores data on: